turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   ideology, and types their relationship to collective agency and clockwork/laser dynamics.
 It distinguishes nested personal and collective authorship, continuing and episodic multi-mind-selves, agentified *Beseelung*, distributed enactment, and the Jaynes--Bach neighbouring-theory bridge.
+It owns the explicitly conditional Christian theological interpretation of Word, Incarnation, Christian We, collective *kenosis*, and the satanic hack, including numbered hairs, lost sheep, Good Samaritan, Cross, and the contrast between self-subordinating and person-consuming sacred authority.
 It also states the observability hypothesis that a calm period may reflect dormancy, affective de-animation, or cultural loss of a synchronization technology, and explains the evidential role of contemporary witnesses.
 It defines **affective-to-structural load transfer**: institutional